veekaybee/veekaybee.github.io/_posts/2016-07-07-mysql-window-functions.md

 ![image](https://cdn.meme.am/instances/500x/52119287.jpg)

+*Updated with comments from MySQL at end of post. *

 I've worked with a lot of the different flavors of SQL, including Oracle, SQL Server, Postgres, and SQLite, so I thought I knew all nuances of different SQL syntaxes.
 But I've recently been working with a project that's using a  LAMP stack, so I've gotten a lot more understanding of the MySQL's caveats.

 I'm working on some data manipulation that requires window functions in MySQL, and I learned the hard way that [MySQL doesn't support them](http://www.xaprb.com/blog/2013/09/10/features-id-like-in-mysql-windowing-functions/).